syarul/cycle-iso/README.md

 This app use webpack and babel as part of the build process.

+## New Stuff

+Update to use Cycle.js/xstream from diversity branch

 ## How to extend this?

 - For complex routing you can start looking into [switchPath](https://github.com/staltz/switch-path),